Steinar-Slette/Data_in_the_wild_exam/README.md

 Keep the following thing in mind:

-- Change the path to the data in the notebook depending on the location you choose for the data of the google trends results.
+- Change the path to the data in the notebooks depending on the location you choose for the data.

 ## Data visualization